 To figure out what to do during your lifting sessions in-between testing day, Flores says your best bet is to hire a trainer who can write you a program based on your specific strength goals.
 “If you can't afford that, there are plenty of online coaches who design programs for less than in-person coaching,” he says.

 3. Resting Too Little or Too Much Between Sets

-Meaning, their goals and rest periods aren't aligned.
+Meaning, people's goals and rest periods aren't often aligned.
 At best, this stalls progress.
-And for strength seekers, at worse, this can result in injury, since it means they're lifting heavy or moderate weight while overly fatigued, she says.
+And for strength seekers, at worse, this can result in injury, because it means they're lifting heavy or moderate weight while overly fatigued, she says.

-Bust out your stopwatch.
-(Yes, really!).
-And adhere to the below suggested rest intervals even when you really want to post to Snapchat or check Instagram, Nikolajev.
+Bust out your stopwatch (yes, really!) and adhere to the below suggested rest intervals even when you really want to post to Snapchat or check Instagram.

-“If your goal is muscle hypertrophy (meaning, increased size), you should be resting 60 to 90 seconds between sets,” she says.
-“While if your goal is to increase strength and power, you should be resting 2 to 5 minutes between sets.”
+“If your goal is muscle hypertrophy (meaning, increased size), you should be resting 60 to 90 seconds between sets,” Nikolajev says.
+“If your goal is to increase strength and power, you should be resting 2 to 5 minutes between sets.”

 4. Favoring One Weight Device Over Another

 Trying to hash out whether barbells or dumbbells are better for you is impossible — the two modes offer different but equally important benefits, McCall says.

 The barbell allows you to lift more weight, which results in increased muscle mass and strength, he says.
 While dumbbells "engage far more stabilizing muscles and require more core activation for stability."
 Dumbbells also work your muscles through a greater range of motion due to the limited, more fixed path of the barbell.

 Another benefit to dumbbells is that they're great for doing single-arm or single-leg movements, Davies points out.